yds12/tarsila/features.md

     - Vertical/horizontal
     - By any line (not in aseprite)
     - single or double
+    - works not only on brush, but all tools, including selection
 - Color palette
   - Add and remove colors
   - Save and load palettes